 “I want to invest in other companies, in teams and people who build these companies, not for an exit, but for making further innovation possible.
 I am inspired by those founders who love to build companies striving for innovations and societal improvement”.

 2. WHAT MAKES YOU INVEST IN A TEAM?

 Based on his experience, Edward distinguishes 3 biggest challenges or failures for startups:

 - Failing to get traction and customers

-- Lack of cash / investments
+- Lack of cash/investments

-- Management issues / team issues
+- Management issues/team issues

 Although the first two points are pretty common and widely discussed, the third one is crucially important and often gets neglected.
-Edward believes that cultural behavior in a company is arguably the most important thing of all: look at the example of Google to see what we mean (just think about it: Google has people whose sole job is to keep employees happy and maintain productivity!).
-The stable growth of the company is grounded in cultural behavior within the team, as well as its diversity.
+Edward believes that cultural behaviour in a company is arguably the most important thing of all: look at the example of Google to see what we mean (just think about it: Google has people whose sole job is to keep employees happy and maintain productivity!).
+The stable growth of the company is grounded in cultural behaviour within the team, as well as its diversity.

 “THE STABLE GROWTH OF THE COMPANY IS GROUNDED IN CULTURAL BEHAVIOR WITHIN THE TEAM, AS WELL AS ITS DIVERSITY.”